 - Enabling access to local services, for example through our

-about eco friendly schools.
+eco friendly schools.

 - UK Climate Impacts

-This website helps organisations to
+This website helps organisations to adapt to

-adapt to inevitable climate change.
+inevitable climate change.

 - Lets Waste Less